 – the confirmation of the student status (issued by the student office of your faculty)

-- Step 4.
-Fill in the ZUS ZZA form, and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate (the form is available on the website of the Polish Social Insurance Institution (ZUS)
+- Step 3.
+Fill in the ZUS ZZA form (with the insurance code: 24 10 XX), and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate (insert your postal code and check which is find the right branch for you).
+The form is available on the website of the Polish Social Insurance Institution (ZUS)

 The form can be printed and delivered in person, or sent by post to the branch or the Polish Social Insurance Institution (ZUS) inspectorate in the competent district.

 It is possible to pay for health insurance for a period longer than 1 month, e.g. for 6 months in advance.